-Welcome to Willerth Laboratory!
+Welcome to the Willerth Laboratory!

 Producing functional neural tissue from pluripotent stem cells in a consistent and high throughput manner remains challenging.
 We develop bioactive scaffolds for directing stem cell differentiation using both physical and chemical cues.
 My research group has developed many types of biomaterial scaffolds, including fibrin hydrogels, multifunctional nanofibers, functionalized microfibers, and microspheres that provide controlled release of proteins and small molecules, for promoting the differentiation of pluripotent stem cells into neural phenotypes.
-One current area of interest is developing novel bioinks for 3D printing personalized neural tissues.
-Additionally, we have investigated the mechanisms behind how these scaffolds promote differentiation by using next generation DNA sequencing to analyze the differences in transcription patterns expressed during the differentiation process.
-The end goal of our research is to engineer tissues suitable for transplantation in the human nervous system for treatment of diseases like Parkinson's or to repair damaged tissue found in the spinal cord to promote recovery of lost function.
-One of our new areas of research involves directly reprogramming somatic cells, such as skin cells, into neurons using modified transcription factors.
+Our recent work has focused on using 3D printing as tool for engineering personalized neural tissue models of disease..
 More details on this work can be found at the Research and Publications links.
 More information on Dr. Willerth’s start-up Axolotl Biosciences can be found here. (link to www.axolotlbiosciences.com)

 Dr. Stephanie Willerth, Dr. Laura De La Vega and Laila Abelseth founded Axolotl Biosciences - a company dedicated to making novel bioinks for printing stem cell-derived tissues.
 Learn more at axolotlbiosciences.com.

 Dr. Willerth's book: